The People Next Door (1970 film)

 The People Next Door is a 1970 American drama film directed by David Greene and starring Eli Wallach and Julie Harris.
-JP Miller adapted the screenplay from his 1968 CBS Playhouse teleplay.
+JP Miller adapted the screenplay from his 1968 CBS Playhouse teleplay, which had also been directed by Greene.

 Plot

 A married couple, Arthur and Gerrie Mason, struggle with the realities of their imperfect marriage as they fight to save and rehabilitate their teenage daughter, Maxie, from having been led into a life of drug addiction and ultimate committal to a mental ward.